claytonwramsey/www/content/blog/mvt/index.md

 <figcaption>

 Scaling of query speed with voxel width.
 Each curve shows the average query time for an MVT generated with the voxel width on the X axis, separated by robot.
-Scattered points show $r_"max"$, the recommended width given by the original MVT paper.
+$r_"mobile"$, $r_"robot"$, and $r_"query"$ are all shown marked as ●, ■, and ▲ respectively.

 </figcaption>

 </figure>

+The original MVT paper recommended using $r_"max"$, largely just by waving generally at query times and claiming that performance was good enough with that selection.
+However, I wanted to get a better answer than that, so I decided to be empirical.
+For a simulated workload on every robot, I ran a parameter sweep over the voxel width and recorded the average collision-checking time
+I then rendered the collision checking performance in the plot shown above.

+For Fetch, Panda, and UR5, $r_"max"$ is indeed a respectable choice of voxel width, but not totally optimal.
+However, for the Baxter robot, I found that using $r_"max"$ as the voxel width is exceedingly slow, yielding query times twenty times slower than with an optimal selection.
+I suspect the orignal MVT authors never benchmarked against Baxter, or they would have found this, but in any event I will take my free speedup and carry on.

+Surprisingly enough, the optimal voxel width for all robots always lands roughly between 10 and 20 cm.
+I suspect this is a consequence of the point cloud filtering process: for a given point cloud density, there is a roughly optimal voxel size to minimize the amount of wasted work.

 ## Going sphere for sphere